 Bloom transitioning from cell life to animals to human societies is amazing.
 By viewing life as a complex adaptive system groups that are typically referred to quite differently are seen as analogs in this book.
 Applying memetics to baboonery, for example, had not occurred to me before.
 The story of prokaryote networks and Greek trade networks just flow into each other — the effect is indescribable.

 Along the way, Howard tells a lot of fascinating stories.
 The sad tale of Gilbert Ling, a victim of an obscure paradigm, critiques the supposed rationality of science.
 Bloom’s warnings (the book was published in 2000) that bin Laden and the Taliban are up to something, including the line are prescient.
 His description of early civilization is a welcome kick-in-the-face to followers of Daniel Quinn.
-And his discussion of rapid evolution of new species is especially interesting to me, given UNL’s unique focus on genetics in politics.
+And his discussion of rapid evolution of new species is especially interesting to me.

 The most controversial parts of the book are Bloom’s rejection of Selfish Competition or its modern form, Richard Dawkin’s Selfish Gene Competition.
 Instead Bloom focuses on group competition, placing himself with Darwin.
 To quote from the prologue